Communist state: Judicial organs and socialist law

-In every communist state, the judiciary and procuracy are organs of the legislature.
+In every communist state, the supreme judicial organ and the supreme procuratorial organs are either internal organs of the supreme state organ of power (SSOP) or, most commonly, make up parts of the unified state apparatus and are directly accountable to the SSOP.
 For instance, China's Supreme People's Court is the "legislative organ of governance that manages the judicial system in the name of the" National People's Congress, and through it, the Chinese Communist Party.
-These organs are responsible to and report on their work to the legislature.
-For instance, the Prosecutor-General of Vietnam's Supreme People's Procuracy delivers an annual Work Report to the legislature, the National Assembly, every year.
+These organs are responsible to and report on their work to the SSOP.
+For instance, the Prosecutor-General of Vietnam's Supreme People's Procuracy delivers an annual Work Report to the SSOP, the National Assembly, every year.
 Moreover, all communist states have been established in countries with a civil law system.
 The countries of Eastern Europe had formally been governed by the Austro-Hungarian Empire, German Empire, and Russian Empire—all of whom had a civil law legal system.
 Cuba had a civil law system imposed on them by Spain, while China introduced civil law to overlay with Confucian elements, and Vietnam used French law.
 Since the establishment of the Soviet Union, there has been a scholarly debate on whether socialist law is a separate legal system or is a part of the civil law tradition.
 Legal scholar Renè David wrote that the socialist legal system "possesses, in relation to our French law, particular features that give it a complete originality, to the extent that it is no longer possible to connect it, like the former Russian law, to the system of Roman law."
-Similarly, Christoper Osakwe concludes that socialist law is "an autonomous legal system to be essentially distinguished from the other contemporary families of law."
+Similarly, Christopher Osakwe concludes that socialist law is "an autonomous legal system to be essentially distinguished from the other contemporary families of law."
 Proponents of socialist law as a separate legal system have identified the following features: